The Geotransformation

 (236994.0, 3710.6496931091187, 0.0, -90713.0, 0.0, -3710.6496931091187)

 As one would expect, the function returns a tupel of six elements.
-However, the values actually represent here the coefficients needed to transform geographic coordinates back into pixel/line coordinates.
-In other words: if you have a geo-coordinate (e.g., in lat/lon) and you want to convert it into array coordinates (which represent row/col), then you can use this rule and apply it to this set of coordinates.
+However, the values actually represent here the coefficients needed to transform geographic coordinates back into pixel/array coordinates.
+In other words: if you have a geo-coordinate (e.g., in lat / lon) and you want to convert it into array coordinates (which represent “row / col*), then you can use this rule and apply it to this set of coordinates.
 You may guess: the function we need to do so is gdal.ApplyGeoTransform().
+The example below shows this for a random location represented by longitude and latitude, but you can of course imagine that this works as well with the image coordinates stored in the affine transformation gt:

 # Define some example lat/lon